 As a recruiter, you have a limited number of hours in your day.
 But you also wear many hats and are in perpetual context-switching mode.
 The cognitive overhead of these frequent mental shifts add up: according to one psychologist, multitasking can cause businesses to lose up to 40% of their productivity:

 “The research shows that people can attend to only one cognitive task at a time,” writes Susan Weinschenk, Ph.D. for Psychology Today. “ You can only be thinking about one thing at a time.
 You can only be conducting one mental activity at a time.
 So you can be talking or you can be reading.
 You can be reading or you can be typing.
 You can be listening or you can be reading.
 One thing at a time.
 We are pretty good at switching back and forth quickly, so we THINK we are actually multi-tasking, but in reality we are not.”

 One way to minimize context-switching as an individual—and as a team of recruiters—is an inbound recruiting strategy.

-Through content like blog posts, webinars, or videos, you can create a consistent stream of candidates applying for roles.
+Through content like blog posts, social media, webinars, or videos, you can create a consistent stream of candidates applying for roles.
 As a result, you reduce the time you spend sourcing candidates and spend less time context-switching in your job.